swahilipothub-dev/fursaweb/README.md

             "otp" : "generated otp",
             "password" : "New Password",
         }

+### Delete the USser account: POST '/api/seeker/delete-account'
+ // you must pass authorization bearer token generated when login or registration of the user is succesful in the headers to get the jobs applied by the authenticated/logged in user

 ### The following endpoints are for the user to select from the respective field while setting up their profiles
 ### 1. Get all Locations: GET '/api/location'